ggraeff98/react-studies/README.md

 # react-studies
-This repository was created tomy react.js studies
+This repository was created to my react.js studies